 (a) Protein Group.
-Includes: beef, veal, lamb, pork, poultry, fish, eggs, cooked dry beans, peas, lentils, nuts, peanut butter, and textured vegetable protein (TVP).
-One serving equals 14 grams or more of protein; the daily requirements shall equal two servings (a total of 196 grams per week).
+Two servings of protein shall be served daily to include, but not be limited to, the followingIncludes: beef, veal, lamb, pork, poultry, fish, eggs, cooked dry beans, peas, lentils, nuts, peanut butter, tofu, seeds, and textured vegetable protein (TVP)other protein alternatives with a first ingredient of peas, lentils, beans, nuts or seeds.
+One serving equals 14 grams or more of protein; the daily requirements shall equal two servings (a total of 52 grams per day for ages 14-18 and 56 grams for ages 19 and older or 196364 grams per week for ages 14-18 and 392 grams per week for ages 19 and older).
 In addition, there shall be a requirement to serve a third serving from the legumes three days a week, and/or three servings from another protein group.
+Protein from the Dairy Group may be included only after Dairy Group serving has been met.
 One serving equals, but is not limited to, one of the following examples: